VOLUME 12 INTERNATIONAL AVIATION

 the name and the mailing and overnight delivery address of the International

-Field Office (IFO) with responsibility for the oversight of the OpSpec
+Field Office (IFO) with responsibility for the oversight of the OpSpec holder,

-oversight responsibilities of the OpSpec holder.
+responsibilities of the OpSpec holder.

 D. U.S.-Registered Aircraft.
-Foreign air carriers operating
+Foreign air carriers operating U.S.-registered

-Volume 12, Chapter 4, Section 1 for
+See Volume 12, Chapter 4, Section 1 for

 additional information on pilot age requirements as they relate to foreign air carriers using the services

 of a pilot of a civil airplane of U.S. registry.

 E. Information Required by OpSpec A001 (the Part

 The following is a summary of some of the information captured in OpSpec A001 for foreign air carriers operating to the United States.

 1) Authorized Operations.
 The kind of operations authorized (scheduled and/or

 2) Foreign Air Carrier Responsibilities.
 The responsibilities

 (appropriate DOT economic authority, appropriate Transportation Security Administration

 required reports as specified in OpSpec A001, etc.) of the foreign air carrier

 in conducting its operation to the United States.
 See subparagraph G for additional

 guidance on an appropriate TSA security program.

 3) Applicable Regulations.
-The regulatory sections (14 CFR
+The regulatory sections (14 CFR parts

-129 and Title 49 of the Code of Federal Regulations (49 CFR) part 175)
+Title 49 of the Code of Federal Regulations (49 CFR) part 175) and

-or international standards that apply to the operations to be conducted (Annex 1; Annex 6, Part
+standards that apply to the operations to be conducted (Annex 1; Annex 6, Part

 I or III; and Annex 8, Part II, chapters 3 and 4, to the Convention on International

 Civil Aviation, as applicable).

 NOTE: Certain portions of 14 CFR part 382 are also applicable to foreign air carriers.

 4) OpSpec Effectiveness.
-General requirements about the
+General requirements about the effectiveness

-carriers must comply with the current age requirements of Annex 1 to the Convention on International Civil Aviation.
+with the current age requirements of Annex 1 to the Convention on International Civil Aviation.